iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

 to finally get "click" that it they were actually the same thing.
-When learning algorithms and data structures, it was a memoization-based technique were you speed up your algorithm by first solving the easy parts and saving them for later use.
+When learning algorithms and data structures, it was a memoization-based technique were you speed up your algorithm by first solving the easier parts and saving them for later use.
 At work, I mostly deal with solving a lot of linear programs for long-term scheduling problems.[^sddp]
 The main algorithm we use, called _Stochastic Dual Dynamic Programming_,